 Many may consider a trip to Walt Disney World a time to relax and take a break from school.
-However, on my family’s recent trip to the happiest place on Earth, I noticed something I hadn’t really seen before: Disney World is a giant classroom.
+However, on my family’s recent trip to the happiest place on Earth, I noticed something I hadn’t seen before: Disney World is a giant classroom.

-If you are planning a trip to Disney World and would like to take full advantage of the amazing learning environment that awaits you—and get away with calling your vacation a “field trip”—keep reading.
+If you are planning a trip to Disney World and would like to take full advantage of the fantastic learning environment that awaits you—and get away with calling your vacation a “field trip”—keep reading.
 I have compiled a list of fun learning activities and great opportunities, located on Disney World property, to begin a dialogue with your child.

 Take this list and run with it, add to it, and make it your own.